 真性有為空, 緣生故如幻; 無為無起滅, 不實如空花。

-The true nature of all conditioned phenomena is empty, Arisen due to conditions, they are like illusions; The unconditioned neither arises nor ceases, It is unreal, like flowers in the sky.
+The true nature of all conditioned phenomena is empty, Arisen from conditions, hence like illusions; The unconditioned neither arises nor ceases, It is unreal, like flowers in the sky.

 言妄顯諸真, 妄真同二妄, 猶非真非真, 云何見所見?